lab1092/blender-manual_ja/manual/modeling/curves/editing.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Curve --> Extrude`
-   | Hotkey:   :kbd:`ctrl-lmb` or :kbd:`E`
+   | Hotkey:   :kbd:`Ctrl-LMB` or :kbd:`E`

-Once a curve is created you can add new segments (in fact, new control points defining new segments), either by extruding, or placing new handles with :kbd:`ctrl-lmb` clicks.
+Once a curve is created you can add new segments (in fact, new control points defining new segments), either by extruding, or placing new handles with :kbd:`Ctrl-LMB` clicks.
 Each new segment is added to one end of the curve.
 A new segment will only be added if a single vertex, or handle, at one end of the curve is selected.
 If two or more control points are selected, a new Bézier closed curve is started.

-Unlike mesh editing, you cannot create a new curve inside the edited object by :kbd:`ctrl-lmb` -clicking without any control points selected. to do so, you can cut an existing curve in two parts (by
+Unlike mesh editing, you cannot create a new curve inside the edited object by :kbd:`Ctrl-LMB` -clicking without any control points selected. to do so, you can cut an existing curve in two parts (by
 FIXME(TODO: Internal Link;
 [[#Deleting Elements|deleting a segment]]
 )),
 FIXME(TODO: Internal Link;
 [[#Duplication|copying]]
-) an existing one (:kbd:`shift-D`), or add a new one through the menu.
+) an existing one (:kbd:`Shift-D`), or add a new one through the menu.

 Subdivision